Text alternative for infographic:

 The public domain is all the created cultural materials that have no copyright protection.
 These items enter through various avenues, including mandated public domain (as in the case with Federal Government publications), the passage of time, the non-compliance with historical requirements, and, more recently, individual licensing (Creative Commons, etc.).
-Currently items published before 1923 are in the public domain, but it remains frozen at that time.
-Due to the passage of the Copyright Term Extension Act in 1998, new works will not enter the public domain until 2019.
+Currently items published before 1928 are in the public domain.
+Due to the passage of the Copyright Term Extension Act in 1998, works did not enter the public domain until 2019.
 See our public domain section for more details.

 4) If something doesn't have a copyright symbol (c), can I assume it is not copyright protected?